 - I've had an amazing recovering two-weeks trip to Austria.

 - Started to post here regularly.

-- I'm still far from release of Portfolius App, but at least I've managed to make things move forward.
+- I'm still far from the release of Portfolius App, but at least I've managed to make things move forward.

+Summarising all this I have to admit that nothing significant can be considered as done from what was initially planned.
 That all means that I've got a long way ahead.
 A way of teaching myself how to balance my work, life, other projects and activities.

 I have to admit that the main takeaway is the following.

 A sabbatical is not a way to wrap up all the outstanding tasks.
 It's more like a practice showing the weakest points in your work processes and allowing to understand that the whole approach should be different.